This set of Engineering Physics Multiple Choice Questions & Answers (MCQs) focuses on “Effect of Gravity”.

 Explanation: The book exerts a downward force on the table equal to its own weight.
 According to Newton’s third law, the table also exerts an equal and upward force on the book.
 As the book is under the action of two equal and opposite forces, it remains in equilibrium.

-5. Which of the following is called real law of motion?
+5. Which of the following is called a real law of motion?

 a) Second law